Expensent

 8. When to stop troubleshooting and switch approach

-How Expensent bypasses the forwarding chain
+How Expensent avoids relying on the forwarding chain

 2. 2.Review the invoices and receipt emails Expensent identifies — statuses help separate the ones ready to forward, the ones that need a portal download, and the ones that need a second look.